Career Guide

 - Valid driver's license: Required

-South Carolina DNR officers enforce both hunting laws and coastal shrimp/fishery regulations.
-South Carolina wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+South Carolina wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the South Carolina Department of Natural Resources, Law Enforcement Division.
+The demands of coastal shrimp-fishery and inland hunting enforcement by DNR law-division officers shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — high school diploma + bachelor's preferred — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the South Carolina Department of Natural Resources, Law Enforcement Division for the official, current requirements before applying.